 Unique to Alberta

 In Canada, Rural Electrification Associations are only found in Alberta.
 However, rural residents in the United States have been using this co-operative structure for decades.
-The National Rural Electric Co-operative Association is a nationwide organization comprised of Rural Electric Co-operatives and other electrical companies that service rural areas in the United States.
+The National Rural Electric Co-operative Association is a nationwide organization comprised of Rural Electric Co-operatives and other electrical companies that serve rural areas in the United States.
 The association began in 1947 and operates from headquarters in Arlington, Virginia.
 The organization reports more than 900 companies as members.
 Together, these electric co-operatives provide service for more than 42 million U.S. residents, businesses and farms in 47 states.

 All members are free to purchase electricity services through Tomahawk REA's regulated rate tariff or from a retailer of their choice.
 The delivery of electricity is not affected by your choice.
 If you change who you purchase electricity services from, you will continue receiving electricity from the Tomahawk REA.
-For a current list of retailers you may choose from, visit www.ucahelps.alberta.ca or call 310‑4822 (toll free in Alberta).
+For a current list of retailers, you maychoose from visitwww.ucahelps.alberta.ca or call 310.4822 (toll-free in Alberta).

 Copyright © Tomahawk REA.
 All Rights Reserved.

 Find us on Facebook

 The Market Surveillance Administrator (MSA) is an independent body created under the Electric Utilities Act to help ensure the fair, efficient, and openly competitive operation of Alberta’s electricity markets.
 The Code of Conduct Regulation governs aspects of the retail electricity market, including the conduct of owners of electric distribution systems and affiliated retailers and the conduct of a rural electrification association carrying out retailer functions for its members.